Ich87/alx-system_engineering-devops/0x01-shell_permissions/README.md

-touch: to write and empty file eg touch hello chmod u+x: to add execution permission to a file chmod ug+x,o+r; to add execution permission to user and group, and only read permission to other users
+touch: to write and empty file eg touch hello chmod u+x: to add execution permission to a file chmod ug+x,o+r; to add execution permission to user and group, and only read permission to other users chmod ugo+x: to add executable permission to the user, group and other users